fujaba/fulibTables/README.md

 ```
 <!-- end_code_fragment: -->

-Note, in the third last line operation expandTopic adds a column with
-the topic names of the corresponding assignments to the local table.
+In the third last line the `expandTopic` operation adds a column with the topic names of the corresponding assignments to the local table.
-On string columns one may call join in order to concatenate all
+On string columns, you can call `join` to concatenate all strings.
-strings.

 <!-- insert_code_fragment: FulibTables.nestedTablesResult -->
 | University 	| Students 	| Credits 	| Done 	|